+35725368683

 • If any building or structure is on the land, learn if the relevant permissions and certificates have been obtained.

 • Once you decide to buy and pay, arrange for the transfer immediately.
 If, for any reason, payment cannot be made at once, sign a contract of sale and deposit it to the Land Registry (the relevant district office).
-This action ensures that the land is not sold to anyone else and protects you if, upon payment, the seller delays to transfer the property (see below).
+This action ensures that the land is not sold to anyone else and protects you if, upon payment, the seller delays the property transfer (see below).
 A buyer has six months to deposit the contract.

 How to obtain title deeds in Cyprus?